Quotients of graph operators by symmetry representations: Acknowledgments

-\subsection{Acknowledgments}

-We thank Ori Parzanchevski whose remarks helped to nicely state Property \ref{Prop:Fundamental_property}.
-We thank Delio Mugnolo for referring us to the book of Cvetkovi\'{c}, Doob and Sachs.
+Spectral decompositions for metric graphs in the form of Proposition~\ref{Prop:Spectral_property} are used for various purposes in spectral analysis.
+For instance, \cite{Exner_ppn21,ExnLip_jmp19} studied the spectra of graphs formed by the edges of platonic solids.
+Naturally, these graphs are symmetric with respect to well-known groups.
+Hence, spectral computations in \cite{Exner_ppn21,ExnLip_jmp19} (which cite an earlier version of the present work) are made mush easier by a decomposition of the type established in Proposition~\ref{Prop:Spectral_property}.

+A decomposition of the Laplacian on radially symmetric metric trees by Naimark--Solomyak \cite{NaiSol_rjmp01,Solomyak_wrm04} was very influential in the modern spectral theory of non-compact metric graphs.
+More recently, in the series of works \cite{BreKel_opem13,BreKel_opem13-err,BreLev_ahp20,KosNic_jst21}, the decomposition of Naimark--Solomyak was extended to metric and discrete non-compact graphs with partial spherical symmetry.

+We expect that this decomposition can also be understood in the spirit of Proposition \ref{Prop:Spectral_property},(\ref{enu:Prop_Spectral_property_2}), but for non-compact metric graphs and infinite symmetry groups (which are infinite products of finite groups).
+The works \cite{BreKel_opem13,BreKel_opem13-err,BreLev_ahp20} do not explicitly describe the symmetry groups of the underlying graphs and there is still work to be done to link the two approaches.

+Finally, we mention that the results presented here were used to significantly simplify computations of the spectrum of a Euler--Bernoulli beam structure in \cite{BerEtt_sam22}.
+The model therein is a fourth order differential operator acting on vector-valued functions supported on a symmetric graph.
+While the graph and its symmetry groups are simple, the high order of the operator makes analysis without spectral decomposition prohibitively cumbersome.

+\section{Acknowledgments}

+We thank Rostislav Grigorchuk, Maxim Gurevich, Peter Kuchment, Ji\v{r}\'{\i} Lipovsk\a'{y}, Delio Mugnolo and Ori Parzanchevski for their critical comments and friendly encouragement.
 RB and GB were supported by the Binational Science Foundation Grant (Grant No. 2024244).
-RB was supported by ISF (Grant No. 494/14).
-GB was partially supported by National Science Foundation grant number DMS-1410657.
+RB was supported by ISF (Grant No. 844/19).
+GB was partially supported by National Science Foundation grants DMS-1410657 and DMS-2247473.
 CHJ would like to thank the Leverhulme Trust for financial support (ECF-2014-448).